-New Hanover Regional Juvenile Detention Center is not exempt from the exhaustion of administrative remedies.
+Lenoir Youth Development Center is not exempt from the exhaustion of administrative remedies.
 The North Carolina Department of Public Safety has created a policy that promotes the use of a grievance process.
 Policy states, "Complaints and grievances are confidential.
 Only those persons necessary to resolve a complaint or grievance, or group of complaints or group of grievances (trend), should be informed of the content.
 In resolving the issues, parties necessary to the communication and resolution of the issue are notified.
 Complaint Process (conversation, written letters) Formal Grievance Process (Grievance submitted on a DJJ Grievance Form).
 The complaint and grievance processes shall be administered in such a manner as to promote a dialog between staff and juveniles, where the juvenile will not fear reprisal (revenge/punishment) for conveying a complaint or making a grievance.
 Confidentiality serves this end."
-There were no instances in which normal grievance, or an emergency grievance was filed.
-Residents in the random interviews reported no history of filing a grievance on a PREA related concern.
-Residents reported comfort in telling staff directly about concerns and if they felt it was not addressed, they would send a request to the Facility Director or the PREA Compliance Manager to discuss concerns.
-With no PREA Grievance (sexual harassment case) to review, compliance determination relied on the policy and interviews with the Facility Director, PREA Compliance Manager and the residents who were aware the grievance process was a possible avenue to report a sexual misconduct concern.
+With no PREA Grievance to review, compliance determination relied on the policy and interviews with the Facility Director, PREA Compliance Manager, a PREA Support Person and the residents who were aware the grievance process was a possible avenue to report a sexual misconduct concern.

-.5.353 Resident access to outside confidential support services and legal representation
+L15.353 Resident access to outside confidential support services and legal representation

 Auditor Overall Determination: Meets Standard

 Auditor Discussion

 Policies and written/electronic documentation reviewed.

-New Hanover Pre-Audit questionnaire
+Lenoir Pre-Audit questionnaire

 Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Procedures

 PREA Brochure

-MOU with Coastal Horizon
+MOU with Real Crisis

 NCCASA - PREA the North Carolina Approach

 NCDPS - Detention Services Policy and Procedure

 Expect/Respect Curriculum

 Individuals interviewed/ observations made.

 Interview with Agency PREA Coordinator

 Interview with Facility Director

 Observation on tour

 Signage in the facility

 Posting of phone numbers throughout the facility

 Summary Determination

-Indicator (a) The NHRJDC provides access to the local rape crisis agency Coastal Horizon.
-The Auditor also spoke with representatives of Coastal Horizon that reports they can provide support to the population.
+Indicator (a) The LYDC provides access to the local rape crisis agency Real Crisis.
+The Auditor also spoke with representatives of Real Crisis that reports they can provide support to the population.
 The umbrella rape crisis agency in North Carolina Coalition Against Sexual Assault.
 (NCCASA) can also provide access to services in the facility and provide a network of resources for youth leaving custody to other parts of North Carolina.
-The RRC agency's employees are granted professional visitor status which allows for confidential communication.
+The RCC agency's employees are granted professional visitor status which allows for confidential communication.
 This means that calls are not recorded, mail is not read, and visitation can be private.
-The NHRJDC do not hold juveniles for civil immigration violations.
-The facility has postings up to inform residents how to access legal assistance.
-The Coastal Horizon staff confirm they can provide all the services required, including accompaniment for hospital and legal interviews as well as supportive counseling and referral.
+The LYDC do not hold juveniles for civil immigration violations.
+The facility has postings to inform residents how to access legal assistance.
+The Real Crisis staff confirm they can provide all the services required, including accompaniment for hospital and legal interviews as well as supportive counseling and referral.

 Indicator (b).
+All residents are informed at the inception of services that confidentiality is limited when there is an individual

+Indicator (b).
 All residents are informed at the inception of services that confidentiality is limited when there is an individual who has been victimized in the institution.
-All New Hanover Regional Juvenile Detention Center residents sign acknowledgment forms on confidentiality limitation.
+All Lenoir Youth Development Center residents sign acknowledgment forms on confidentiality limitation.
 Health care staff report residents are educated on confidentiality as part of their service introduction for both medical and mental health services.
 Juvenile calls are not recorded but are completed in an area near the office desk or they can request to make the call with the Health Services Coordinator.
+Juvenile understand about the limitation of communication with the local rape crisis agency.
+They can use phone on the housing floor but many report if the wanted to speak to Real Crisis they may ask to make that call from a social worker's office for more privacy.